Namibia–South Africa relations: South West Africa and Namibian independence (1915-1990)

-Post-Namibian independence (1990-)
+Post-Namibian independence (since 1990)

-In 1994, apartheid ended in South Africa and Nelson Mandela was elected President of the country.
+In 1994, apartheid ended in South Africa and Nelson Mandela was elected President of South Africa.
 Since then, relations between Namibia and South Africa have remained close.
 There have been numerous visits between leaders of both nations and several agreements have been signed.
-The economy of Namibia is also closely linked to South Africa in terms of trade and South African companies have a large number of investments in the key industries in Namibia such as mining, retail, banking and insurance.
+The economy of Namibia is also closely linked to South Africa in terms of trade and South African companies have large investments in the key industries in Namibia such as mining, retail, banking and insurance.
 Namibia contributes greatly to the growth and development of the South African tourism industry.
 Namibia ranked as South Africa's 9th largest source of tourism.

 In 2014, when Namibia was affected by a long drought, South Africa donated 100 million Rand to ease the impact.

+Namibia is part of the Common Monetary Area, which means that the South African rand remains in circulation along with the Namibian dollar.